10 Top Things to Do in Kakadu National Park & Hikes Guide

 Kakadu’s Top Walking Trails

-Kakadu National Park is a hiker’s paradise, home to over 30 walking trails catering to all experience levels.
+Kakadu National Park is a hiker’s paradise and is home to over 30 walking trails catering to all experience levels.
 Whether you’re looking for a leisurely stroll or a challenging trek, Kakadu’s trails offer the opportunity to immerse yourself in the park’s natural beauty, ancient rock art sites, and picture-perfect escarpments.
 Below are some of the best hikes in Kakadu:

 Anbangbang Billabong Walk